Course Syllabus

 M: MLK

-T: Speed of light, starting with the Galilean moons, moving to measurements; slides
+T: Speed of light, starting with the Galilean moons, moving to measurements Links to an external site.; slides Download slides

 Th: Special Relativity.
 Concentrate on everyone thinks they’re right.
-Non-additive speed; slides
+Non-additive speed Links to an external site.; slides Download slides

 Reading: